xlwings/xlwings/docs/remote_interpreter.rst

           xlwings_google.js

-    .. tab-item:: Excel on the web
+    .. tab-item:: Excel (via Office Scripts)
       :sync: excel

       .. code-block:: text

           xlwings_excel.ts

-Copy all the code, then switch to Google Sheets or Excel on the web, respectively, and continue as follows:
+Copy all the code, then switch to Google Sheets or Excel, respectively, and continue as follows:

 .. tab-set::
     .. tab-item:: Google Sheets